scalameta/tutorial/docs-out/trees/guide.md

 // Term.Apply(Term.Name("function"), List(Term.Name("argument")))
 ```

-The output of structure is safe to copy-past into programs.
+The output of structure is safe to copy-paste into programs.

 Another good way to learn the structure of trees is
 [AST Explorer](http://astexplorer.net/#/gist/ec56167ffafb20cbd8d68f24a37043a9/97da19c8212688ceb232708b67228e3839dadc7c).

 ### With quasiquotes

-Quasiquotes are macro interpolators that expand at compile-time into normal
+Quasiquotes are string interpolators that expand at compile-time into normal
 constructor calls

 ```scala